Jahiduldev/LaravelCrud-Composer-Package/README.md

 # Laravel Crud Package

-## This is just crud package development
+## This is a laravel crud package development